d34dman/drupal-js-sdk/docs/guide/introduction.md

 ### Contribute

 Development is on GitHub.
-For issues and credits, use the Drupal issue queue: https://www.drupal.org/project/issues/drupal_js_sdk?categories=All
+For issues and credits, use the Drupal issue queue[^1].

+[^1]: Issue queue on Drupal.org for Drupal JS SDK: [https://www.drupal.org/project/issues/drupal_js_sdk?categories=All](https://www.drupal.org/project/issues/drupal_js_sdk?categories=All)

 ### Supported Drupal Versions

-- Drupal 8
+- Drupal 10
-- Drupal 9
+- Drupal 11